Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration Proceedings: Both parties agreed to arbitration under the Ohio Real Estate Commission’s expedited panel in August 2023 to avoid lengthy court litigation.
 The arbitration was presided over by Judge Martha Reynolds, known locally for her meticulous approach and dedication to fairness.

 Over three virtual hearings spanning September to November 2023, evidence was examined, including emails, city zoning documents, and testimony from the city planner.
-Linda’s central evidence was an email from Greg’s assistant stating “the home will remain residential,” which Greg claimed was non-binding and taken out of context.
+Linda’s central evidence was an email from Greg’s assistant stating the home will remain residential,” which Greg claimed was non-binding and taken out of context.

 Outcome: In December 2023, Judge Reynolds issued a detailed 12-page ruling.
 The arbitration panel found that while no formal clause restricted property use, Greg’s communication created a reasonable expectation of residential use at the time of sale.

-Judge Reynolds ordered a partial remedy: the sale would stand, but Greg was required to pay Linda a $8,500 settlement reflecting the costs she had incurred and the diminished property value resulting from the rezoning.
+The arbitrator ruled a partial remedy: the sale would stand, but Greg was required to pay Linda a $8,500 settlement reflecting the costs she had incurred and the diminished property value resulting from the rezoning.
 Additionally, each party was responsible for their own legal fees, negating Greg’s request for cost recovery.

 Reflections: The Nelsonville arbitration case underscored the critical importance of clear, written agreements in real estate transactions, especially regarding property use.
 For Linda and Greg, the experience was costly and stressful but ultimately resolved without a protracted court fight.